ttsirkia/neuvontajono/README.md

 ## Projector Configuration

-In the lab sessions, a video projector can be used to show the queue length and course-specific images which may contain hints etc.
+In the lab sessions, a video projector can be used to show the queue length, the next student in the queue, and course-specific images which may contain hints etc.

-To enable this feature, you have to create a projector configuration JSON and make it available online.
+To customize the view, you have to create a projector configuration JSON and make it available online.
 Define the URL in the course settings.
+If the projector configuration is not defined, an analog clock face will be shown instead of course-specific hints etc.

 The configuration file looks like this:
 ```